lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 _What's `update`?_

-`update` is the Method that's called to update the Watch Face every minute.
+`update` is the method that's called to update the Watch Face every minute.

 It accepts 2 parameters...